Overview

 Pick the right index for the access pattern

 btree is the default and handles equality, range, and ordering on scalar columns.
 Reach for other types when the query shape calls for it.
+For the full per-type rundown, see postgres-indexes.

 • btree: equality and range on scalars (WHERE created_at > ?, ORDER BY id).